Who is this series for?

-This series is for Christians, Jews, and Messianic believers who have had enough of being told what to believe, of going to church or synagogue to hear a sermon, just to go home, forget it all, and go on with life as usual.
+This series is for Christians, Jews, and Messianic believers who have had enough of going to church or synagogue to hear a sermon, just to go home, forget it all, and go on with life as usual.
 It’s for people who yearn to go a little deeper, but don’t know where to start.
 It’s for people who want more out of the Bible than you can get from casual reading, but don’t have time for college classes and language study.

 People who have questions.